Lifestyle Changes to Manage Uterine (Endometrial) Cancer

 Lifestyle changes can help:

-Smoking introduces toxic chemicals into the body that may also be working to heal from cancer treatments.
+Smoking introduces toxic chemicals into the body.
 Smoking can also increase the risk of complications from medical procedures and slow tissue healing.

 When you quit smoking, the body immediately begins to repair itself.
 Quitting will help boost your immune system to help fight the cancer and improve recovery from treatment.